GenericMappingTools/gmt/doc_modern/rst/source/grdview.rst

 Remarks
 -------

-For the **-Qs** option: PostScript provides no way of smoothly varying colors within a polygon, so colors can only vary from polygon to polygon.
+For the **-Qs** option: The PostScript language has no mechanism for smoothly varying colors within a polygon, so colors can only vary from polygon to polygon.
 To obtain smooth images this way you may resample the grid file(s) using :doc:`grdsample` or use a finer grid size when running